Important Change to DOT shipping regulations

 Class 9 label, effective October 1, 2014.
 Use the new version on the right

 Shipping hazardous materials or Dangerous Goods (biological substances, chemicals, or radioactive materials) within and outside of the United States is subject to a variety of government regulations and airline industry and ground carriers’ requirements.

-Fines and penalties can be imposed against companies and individuals who fail to comply with the applicable rules including proper classification, identification, packaging, marking, labeling and documentation.
+Fines and penalties can be imposed who fail to comply with the applicable rules including proper classification, identification, packaging, marking, labeling and documentation.
 Knowledge is crucial to ensure compliance.

 To provide procedures for the shipper by which articles and substances with hazardous properties can be safely transported by air or surface minimizing the risk of contamination to the individuals involved with handling the package and to the environment.

 All shippers must be trained: